Ron-Chandrayan/CollegeLib/LibraryManage/PASSWORD_RESET_README.md

 1. **Forgot Password Page**
    - User enters PRN or Email
    - System sends request to backend
-   - Shows success message with reset link
+   - Shows success message instructing user to check email
-   - Redirects to reset password page
+   - In development mode, token is logged to console (not visible to user)

 2. **Reset Password Page**
-   - Extracts token from URL
+   - Extracts token from URL (received via email)
    - Verifies token with backend
    - Shows user information
    - User enters and confirms new password
    - System updates password

-## Testing
+## Email Integration

-Visit `/forgot-password` to start the password reset process.
-For testing purposes, the reset token is shown directly in the UI and in console logs.
+The system is designed for email delivery of reset links:

+- Backend prepares a complete reset URL
+- Frontend never displays tokens to users
+- Currently in development mode (tokens logged to console)
+- Ready for integration with nodemailer or other email service

 ## Implementation Notes

 - Uses the same UI components and styling as the main application
 - Responsive design works on all device sizes
 - Proper error handling and user feedback
-- No external APIs or email sending required
+- Secure token handling (never exposed to users in production)

 ## Fixed Issues

 - Fixed double-hashing problem by using `updateOne()` instead of `save()`
 - Ensured consistent salt rounds (12) across all password hashing
 - Proper token validation and error handling
+- Improved security by removing token display from UI

 ## Routes

 - `/forgot-password` - Request password reset
-- `/reset-password?token=TOKEN` - Reset password with token
+- `/reset-password?token=TOKEN` - Reset password with token (accessed via email link)